Public information events are excellent ways of informing the public about the Overeaters Anonymous (OA) program of recovery.

 - Check the refreshment tables

-- Have a post-event meeting: Evaluate what happened and make recommendations
+- Have a post-event meeting: Evaluate what happened and make recommendations for the future.

-- Send thank-you notes to those outside OA who helped, such as radio, TV, and
+- Send thank-you notes to those outside OA who helped, such as radio, TV, and facility personnel.

 - Retrieve recorded PSAs, if any, from TV and radio stations.